 Boogieman Blues 6

-“Looks like someone just barely escaped the Dreameaters,” the wolfman shouted over the commotion when he noticed the strange looking creature enter the bar, out of breath, and holding the top of its head like it was trying to keep its brains from spilling out of its skull.
+“Looks like someone barely escaped the Dreameaters,” the wolfman shouted over the noise when he noticed the strange looking creature enter the bar, out of breath, and holding the top of its head like it was trying to keep its brains from spilling out of its skull.
 “Who is that guy, anyway?
 I don’t think I have seen anything like him in here before.”

 The wolfman continued to study the creature as it kept fussing with the top of its skull.
+“Why does it look like someone dropped a bowling ball on its head before filling the dent it made with water?”

-“That is their life source.
+Imhosen chuckled before Dracula replied.
+“That’s their life source.
 It is necessary for them to keep that indentation filled with water, otherwise they will dry up into a withered husk and perish for good.
-It’s a cumbersome and hellish existence, if you ask me.
-It makes me feel a little less dreary over my UV allergies.”
+It is a cumbersome and hellish existence, if you ask me.
+By comparison, it makes me feel slightly less morose over my UV allergies.”

 Dracula looked pensively at the kappa sitting by himself in the corner.